Hevagog/as-cops-and-thieves/docs/report/report.md

     -   Refine the reward function further to incentivize more nuanced and complex behaviors.
 -   **Agent Architecture Enhancement**:
     -   Explore adding more complex features to the agent architecture, such as attention mechanisms, to improve observational analysis and decision-making.

+# Work distribution

+-  **Mateusz Mazur**: Focused on the implementation of the environment, map functionality, visualization and integration.
+-  **Tomasz Kawiak**: Concentrated on the reinforcement learning algorithms, self-play mechanism and learning process.

 # Bibliography